rguerreiro/express-device/README.md

 Currently express-device is on version 0.3.0.
 There are a couple of things that I have in mind to add, such as:
 - trying to parse the OS from the request

 Feel free to add issues with your own ideas or make pull requests (prefered method).
-Features from versions >= v0.3.0 won't be supported form express v2.x.x.
+Features from versions >= v0.3.0 won't be supported for express v2.x.x.

 ## license